Proud to wear DOLPO

 The elegant logo reflects this as well, made up of two overlapping rounded triangles denoting mountains with a third peak in the middle.
 Underneath is ‘DOLPO’ in upper case sans serif.

-RIGHT DESIGN, RIGHT PRICE
+RIGHT QUALITY, RIGHT PRICE

 The rebranding was so successful that Acharya regrets not launching it sooner.
 The reason for the success is that the outdoor gear market in Nepal has taken off with more and more domestic tourists trekking in the high mountains to share their adventures on social media.